ksandin/typescript-react-state-rnd/README.md

-# Typescript & React state RND
+# Typescript & React state R&D

 Playground for experimenting with all things state management (local or remote) with the purpose of finding good workflows, either by integrating existing third party tools and libraries or developing new ones.